The Figurative Communication of Denis Sarazhin

 Sarazhin’s ‘return to the body’ isn’t just a depressing metaphor for exclusionary politics and warfare.
 It’s widely accepted that our contemporary scene is witnessing a return to the figurative and the human form.
 In 2014, Dimitra Gkitsa critically reviewed the Saatchi Gallery’s Body Language (2013-14) and questioned whether the exhibition had properly succeeded in exploring the physical body or brought ‘anything new or meaningful to the debate.’
 It’s likely that Sarazhin’s Pantomime Series finally does.
 It’s long been said that ‘eyes are windows into the soul’ and yet, in denying us his subjects’ faces, Sarazhin refuses this temptation to seek some transcendental subjectivity within them.
 Instead, we’re left with no illusions and must concentrate on deciphering what these semaphoric figures might mean.

 In turning away from us, or, covering their faces with their hands, it’s as if the figures refuse portraiture.
 It’s only with the Renaissance that portraiture fully emerged in its modern form.
-Jacob Burckhardt’s The Civilization of the Renaissance in Italy (1860) credited the eponymous era with the discovery of the Individual.
+Jacob Burckhardt’s The Civilization of the Renaissance in Italy (1860) credited the early modern era with the discovery of the Individual.
 And yet, it was precisely this notion of the Individual and Subject that was deconstructed by post-structuralism and postmodernism.
 In brief, the fecundity of language celebrated by post-structuralism meant that a plurality of meanings must inhabit the artwork.
 Similarly, there could no longer be such a thing as the singular person.
 Instead, the post-structuralists argued that we were inhabited by competing and contradictory thoughts and desires.
 We’re changeable and performative.
-And, isn’t this precisely what Sarazhin’s figures attempt?
+And isn’t this precisely what Sarazhin’s figures attempt?
 They try to perform their communication through the body.
 Sarazhin’s Pantomime 3 and Pantomime 5 thus show the subject in multiple positions and in a variety of positions superimposed on one another.
 It’s as if their identity and statement is fractured between communicative sources.
 Is it the foreground or background figure that’s important?
 Whose arms carry the message?
 Whose feet are in their true position?
 Is it all their positions?

 Sarazhin’s paintings intimate tension between these forms.
 One that’s magnified by their contorted and re-duplicated poses.
 In fact, the significance of ‘tension’ is manifest through his oeuvre.
 It describes the audience’s experience when confronted with the paintings.
 They induce a conflictual response: we feel the sensuality of the body, but also disgust at the over-attention thus paid to the flesh.
 Sarazhin’s an immensely skilled colourist.
 It’s possible to see the contours of the bones underneath.
 It’s an unwanted intimation of mortality.
 It’s a profound reflection on our own physicality.
 More importantly, however, it’s a reflection on contemporary human relations.
 How do you approach a Sarazhin painting?
 How do you struggle without their Faces?
 How do you struggle without Language?